 I closed the door to my room with epic force, the noise reminding me of the headache that was slowly making its entrance.
 I settled into the middle of my sagging mattress and opened the package with more anticipation than I’d known in ages.
-A dear, black box sat inside.
+A dear black box sat inside.

 As I held my camera close, I allowed myself to rest in the peace of something familiar.
 It wasn’t until I grew aware of the wet on my hands, saw it on the black of my camera that I realized I was crying, sobbing really.
 I rocked back and forth, slowly taking it all in; an old friend had come to visit.

 After a few moments, an hour maybe two, I noticed the protruding corner of something else in the bottom of the box.
 I pulled out a book and ran my fingers over the front cover, taking note of the bumps and worn edges.
-It was Tolkien; I’d never seen Blake without it.
+It was Tolkien; I never saw Blake without it.
 I opened the cover and skimmed the pages.
-It looked tired, its pages yellowed from age.
+It looked tired, with its pages yellowed from age.
 It smelled musty and keeping it flat was a chore, as its permanent place seemed to be his back pocket.

 The inscription on the title page stopped me short: